vrcAlbert/documentation-api/source/php/configuration/application/metadata.rst

 :icons: In the 3 standard sizes 16*16, 32*32 and 64*64.
 :requires: Optional.
 Which applications does your application requires.
 Array or string (in the last case, considered as an array
     with a unique element).
+:extends: Optional.
+Application can extend other applications.
+Extend mechanism can extended config file, lang file and views.

 .. code-block:: php